-VACCINE BACKGROUND AND DESIGN (updated 2020-12-07)
+VACCINE BACKGROUND AND DESIGN (updated 2022-05-16)

 There are many advances in vaccine research and technology development that have not appeared in a commercial product, in part because commercial vaccine design and production is constrained by different factors than a small-scale research vaccine.
-Key features for a RaDVaC open-source vaccine are high safety, low cost, and ease of production and administration.
-Another key feature of the RaDVaC vaccine is rapid iteration of updated designs as new discoveries about the biology and clinical manifestations of SARS-CoV-2 are published in the biomedical literature and on preprint servers.
+Desirable features of a RaDVaC open-source vaccine are high safety and efficacy, low cost, and ease of production and administration.
+A key feature of the RaDVaC vaccine is rapid iteration in order to update designs as new discoveries about the biology and clinical manifestations of SARS-CoV-2 are published in the biomedical literature and on preprint servers.
 This feature is critical to the RaDVaC mission of rapid development and deployment of effective vaccines.
 We address all of these features in this document, and consider subcategories, such as near-term and long-term safety.